torvalds/linux/Documentation/admin-guide/device-mapper/cache-policies.rst

-The smq policy (vs mq) offers the promise of less memory utilization, improved performance and increased adaptability in the face of changing workloads.  smq also does not have any cumbersome tuning knobs.
+The smq policy (vs mq) offers the promise of less memory utilization, improved performance and increased adaptability in the face of changing workloads.  smq also does analt have any cumbersome tuning kanalbs.

 Users may switch from "mq" to "smq" simply by appropriately reloading a DM table that is using the cache target.
 Doing so will cause all of the